 1984 Model Year – E Series Cars

-Further developments were introduced for the 1984 model year E-series 930.
-Changes included a brake wear indicator on the dash, a three-speed heater, a new type of upholstery with Porsche script and revised pressure-fed timing chain tensioners.
-Only 881 were assembled, the lowest figure for any full year of production.
+For the 1984 model year upgrades included a brake wear indicator on the dash, a three-speed heater, new upholstery and new chain tensioners.
+881 units were built.

 1985 Model Year – F Series Cars

-Industrial action resulted in the 1985 model year F-series 930 not entering production until October 1984 (instead of September).
-The F-series came with thicker anti-roll bars, an enlarged 85-litre fuel tank and bigger brake master cylinder.
-Inside, re-designed high-backed seats were heated and electrically operated.
+For the 1985 model year we got thicker anti-roll bars, an enlarged 85-litre fuel tank and bigger brake master cylinder.
+On the interior the seats were new and now electronically controlled (including heating).
 Central locking became standard and the radio antenna was integrated to the windscreen.
 A short shift gear lever was added along with a new four-spoke steering wheel.
-The door handles and storage bin lid were now upholstered with leather.
-Sports seats became a no-cost option.
-1148 of these 1985 model year 911 Turbos were manufactured, a 34% rise on the previous year.
+1,148 units were produced.

 1986 Model Year – G Series Cars